-Method dology and assumptions made The volumes of public lighting materials for lamps and luminaries' installed were sourced from the TasNetworks' finance system. • (Cost data has been reconciled to the Annual Reporting RIN.
-Materials have been classified into major and minor public light categories according to the type of asset.
-I When materials are issued from the warehouse they are assigned to a work pack that corresponds to the type of task being performed (e.g. install new light, fault repair or replacement etc.).
-Public lighting costs are, however, captured for the entire lighting suite, rather than specific to particular lighting types. - Light replacement and light maintenance have been sourced from TasNetworks' financial systems and combined with calculated unit rates to derive average cost by lighting type.
-Use of e estimates No estima ates have been used in the collation and presentation of this information.
+- The volumes of public lighting materials for lamps and luminaries' installed were sourced from the TasNetworks' finance system. - Cost data has been reconciled to the Annual Reporting RIN.

+- Materials have been classified into major and minor public light categories according to the type of asset. - When materials are issued from the warehouse they are assigned to a work pack that corresponds to the type of task being performed (e.g. install new light, fault repair or replacement etc.). - Public lighting costs are, however, captured for the entire lighting suite, rather than specific to particular lighting types. - Light replacement and light maintenance have been sourced from TasNetworks' financial systems and combined with calculated unit rates to derive average cost by lighting type.

+No estimates have been used in the collation and presentation of this information.